-- 11. (1) Where a person is arrested and charged with a relevant offence that is a scheduled offence - - (a) the Attorney-General may, if satisfied that the person is eligible, recommend to a magistrate or Judge, as the case may be, that the person be referred to the Drug Court to be dealt with in accordance with section 12; or - (b) a magistrate may by order direct that the person be referred to the Drug Court to be dealt with in accordance with section 12. - (2) The Drug Court may, on the recommendation of the Attorney-General in relation to a person referred to it under subsection (1), defer the imposition of a sentence for the offence after a guilty plea.
+- 11. (1) Where a person is arrested and charged with a relevant offence that is a scheduled offence, the Attorney-General may, if satisfied that the person is eligible, recommend to a magistrate or Judge, as the case may be, that the person be referred to the Drug Court to be dealt with in accordance with section 12. - (2) A magistrate or a Judge may - by order direct that the person charged be referred to the Drug Court to be dealt with in accordance with section 12.

+- (a) in his discretion; or - (b) pursuant to a recommendation by the Attorney-General under subsection (1),